Perfect Aussie escapes for a three-day long weekend.

 4. Best to cap in on the summer sun: Hamilton Island

-An idyllic island escape for an idyllic four-day long weekend.
+An idyllic island escape for an idyllic three-day long weekend.

 - What to do: Snorkelling, diving, sailing, golfing and other watersports.